-OUT-OF-TOWN men students are housed in private homes in the vicinity of Calvin College.
+Out-of-town men students are housed in private homes in the vicinity of Calvin College.
 The college keeps on file a list of approved rooming places.
 The average cost for rooms is about \$5.00 per week per person.
 Students desiring rooms are advised to select their rooming places in August or immediately upon arrival in Grand Rapids for registration.
-Out-of-town men students must stay in a home on the approved list or at near relatives.
-If the place in which they desire to stay is not on the approved list they must obtain approval from the Dean of Students before renting the room.
+Out-of-town men students must stay in a home on the approved list or at relatives.
+If the place in which they desire to stay is not on the approved list they must obtain approval from the office before renting the room.